ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/using-lb/guide.en-gb.md

 > Metrics-server is running at https://xxxxxx.c1.gra9.k8s.ovh.net/api/v1/namespaces/kube-system/services/https:metrics-server:/proxy
 > ```
 >
-> In this case the *nodes* URL will be `https://xxxxxx.nodes.c1.gra9.k8s.ovh.net` and a service deployed on NodePort 30123 can be accessed on `https://xxxxxx.nodes.c1.gra9.k8s.ovh.net:30123`.
+> In this case, the *nodes* URL will be `https://xxxxxx.nodes.c1.gra9.k8s.ovh.net` and a service deployed on NodePort 30123 can be accessed on `https://xxxxxx.nodes.c1.gra9.k8s.ovh.net:30123`.

 > [!warning]
 > If your OVHcloud Managed Kubernetes is connected to a vRack, the `NodePort` is only exposed on your private subnet.
 So you have to check your private IPs on your nodes in your Nodepool and connect via one of these private IPs.